 Scheme contributors – the amount they will contribute and how they will pay

-In both cases the Scottish Ministers will carefully consider and determine, in accordance with the Statement of Principles, if the proposed contribution is sufficient for an organisation to be added to the contributor list and have the waiver apply to them.
+In both models, the Scottish Ministers will carefully consider and determine, in accordance with the Statement of Principles, if the proposed contribution is sufficient for an organisation to be added to the contributor list and have the waiver apply to them.

-Once an organisation has committed to make a fair and meaningful contribution in agreement with Scottish Ministers, and has paid the first instalment of their contribution, the organisation will be added to the contributor list.
+Once an organisation has committed to make a fair and meaningful contribution in agreement with the Scottish Ministers, and has paid the first instalment of their contribution, the organisation will be added to the contributor list.